DozyHole/Kronos/README.md

 2. efficient lookup (through space and time) of what entities should be present on screen
   - use 2 dimensions of space and 1 dimension of time to build a geometric representation of the world, we can then do distance or bounds checks very similar to any 2d/3d game.
   - utilise 'rountines' which have a min and max bound in space and time, if routine overlaps current space-time position then we consider rendering that entity, depending on where it is within the routine.

+3. enitity component system and data oriented structures, to provide flexibility and efficiency when creating and iterating entities